varsharamanujam/ramsoft/Exercise 1/Exercise_1.md

   - `Shodan`: Public IP exposure and open service scanning
   - `theHarvester`: Gather emails, subdomains, hostnames
   - `WhatWeb` / `Wappalyzer`: Identify technologies in use

-Note: Tools were not executed directly; ChatGPT was used to simulate findings and explain expected outputs.

 ---

 ### 3. AI-Assisted Findings